 Proficiency examination and transfer credit hours cannot equal more than 60 percent of the hours needed for an associate degree or certificate of proficiency.

-Students who have had continuous enrollment without a fall or spring semester absence can graduate according to the course and graduation requirements of the catalog in the year in which they enrolled or in any subsequent year.
+Students who have been continuously enrolled without having two or more semesters of non-enrollment (excluding summer sessions) can graduate according to the course and graduation requirements of the catalog in the year in which they first enrolled or the catalog of any subsequent year.